moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/testing_lens/index.md

 1. **Create a New Request**: Open Postman, click the **New** button in the top left corner, and select **Request** from the drop-down menu.
 2. **Configure the Request**: You provide a name for the request and select the recently uploaded collection.
 3. **Set the HTTPS Method**: Select **GET** from the dropdown menu next to the URL input field in the request tab.
-4. **Enter the Request URL**: You input the full URL WITH THE `load` API endpoint to get the results
+4. **Enter the Request URL**: You input the full URL WITH THE `load` API endpoint to get the results.

     ```bash
     http://localhost:8080/lens2/api/<WORKSPACE_NAME>:<LENS_NAME>/v2/load